swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 1. Enable Swift 6 mode or the `-warn-concurrency` flag.
 This causes new errors or warnings to appear when concurrency constraints are violated.

 2. Start solving those problems.
-If they relate to types from another module, a fix-it will suggest using a special kind of import, `@predatesConcurrency import`, which silences these warnings.
+If they relate to types from another module, a fix-it will suggest using a special kind of import, `@preconcurrency import`, which silences these warnings.

 3. Once you've solved these problems, integrate your changes into the larger build.

 4. At some future point, a module you import may be updated to add `Sendable` conformances and other concurrency annotations.
 If it is, and your code violates the new constraints, you will see warnings telling you about these mistakes; these are latent concurrency bugs in your code.
 Correct them.

-5. Once you've fixed those bugs, or if there aren't any, you will see a warning telling you that the `@predatesConcurrency import` is unnecessary.
-Remove the `@predatesConcurrency` attribute.
-Any `Sendable`-checking failures involving that module from that point forward will not suggest using `@predatesConcurrency import` and, in Swift 6 mode, will be errors that prevent your project from building.
+5. Once you've fixed those bugs, or if there aren't any, you will see a warning telling you that the `@preconcurrency import` is unnecessary.
+Remove the `@preconcurrency` attribute.
+Any `Sendable`-checking failures involving that module from that point forward will not suggest using `@preconcurrency import` and, in Swift 6 mode, will be errors that prevent your project from building.

 Achieving this will require several features working in tandem:

 * In Swift 6 mode, all code will be checked for missing `Sendable` conformances and other concurrency violations, with mistakes generally diagnosed as errors.
 The `-warn-concurrency` flag will diagnose these violations as warnings in older language versions.

-* When applied to a nominal declaration, the `@predatesConcurrency` attribute specifies that a declaration was modified to update it for concurrency checking, so the compiler should allow some uses in Swift 5 mode that violate concurrency checking, and generate code that interoperates with pre-concurrency binaries.
+* When applied to a nominal declaration, the `@preconcurrency` attribute specifies that a declaration was modified to update it for concurrency checking, so the compiler should allow some uses in Swift 5 mode that violate concurrency checking, and generate code that interoperates with pre-concurrency binaries.

-* When applied to an `import` statement, the `@predatesConcurrency` attribute tells the compiler that it should only diagnose `Sendable`-requiring uses of non-`Sendable` types from that module if the type explicitly declares a `Sendable` conformance that is unavailable or has constraints that are not satisifed; even then, this will only be a warning, not an error.
+* When applied to an `import` statement, the `@preconcurrency` attribute tells the compiler that it should only diagnose `Sendable`-requiring uses of non-`Sendable` types from that module if the type explicitly declares a `Sendable` conformance that is unavailable or has constraints that are not satisifed; even then, this will only be a warning, not an error.

 ## Detailed design